PO Box 9021, Wilmington, DE

 Armas Hill of FONT, is, as he often is, in the driver's seat.

-following tour summaries are given with the most-recent tours first.
+The tour summaries here are given with the most-recent tours first.

-there will be further links to UPCOMING TOUR ITINERARIES, CUMULATIVE LISTS relating to BIRDS,
+there are links to UPCOMING TOUR ITINERARIES, and LISTS relating to BIRDS,

 During this tour,